returnString/metagame/README.md

 ## Services
 This is a simple example of a loading a calculator service that adds two numbers together on request.

-To load a new service, just add its file path to your config file, in the services section:
+To load a new service, just add its file path to your config file, in the services section.
+Paths can be absolute, or relative to metagame's working dir.
 ```javascript
 module.exports = {
 	...